fvaleri/strimzi-debugging/sessions/003/README.md

-## Getting diagnostic data
+## Getting Diagnostic Data

-First, use [this session](/sessions/001) to deploy a Kafka cluster on Kubernetes.
+Begin by using [session 001](/sessions/001) to deploy a Kafka cluster on Kubernetes.

-When debugging issues, you usually need to retrieve various artifacts from the environment, which can be a lot of effort.
+When debugging issues, you typically need to collect various artifacts from the environment, which can be time-consuming and error-prone.
-Fortunately, Strimzi provides a must-gather script that can be used to download all relevant artifacts and logs from a specific Kafka cluster.
+Strimzi provides a must-gather script that simplifies this process by downloading all relevant artifacts and logs from a specific Kafka cluster.

 > [!NOTE]
 > You can add the `--secrets=all` option to also get secret values.